Sangyadhillo/Ecommerce_Sales_Dashboard/README.md

 ACTIONS:-
-*Used complex parameters to drill down in worksheet and customization using filters and slicers
+<LI> Used complex parameters to drill down in worksheet and
+customization using filters and slicers</LI>

 Created connections, join new tables, calculations to manipulate data and enable user driven parameters for visualizations